 Drink water: You should drink at least eight glasses of water every day, in order to keep enough moisture in your skin.
-Apart from this, water helps in flushing out those toxins of your system.
+Apart from this, water helps in flushing out those toxins from your system.
 It will give your skin that healthy feel and look.

-Exercise: When we talk about exercise, we are talking about sit ups, push-ups, running and anything else you can think of.
+Exercise: When we talk about exercise, we are talking about sit-ups, push-ups, running and anything else you can think of.
 When you are exercising, you will be building those muscles up.
 This will plump up your skin from the inside and give it that tighter appearance.
 When you exercise, you will be making sure you will not gain all the weight back that you just tried so hard to lose.

 Massage: Massaging the skin helps to build that elasticity back up.
 You should use mustard oil in order to get the best results.
 A daily massage will also help your muscles develop.
 In mustard oil, you will find that there are many medicinal properties in it that will help you to have healthy and glowing skin.

 Scrub your skin 3 times a week: When you scrub away that surface, you will be causing that skin underneath to generate faster.
-By using a body scrub or loofah at least twice a day, you will be helping to tighten up that lose skin that is caused by weight loss.
+By using a body scrub or loofah at least twice a day, you will be helping to tighten up that loose skin that is caused by weight loss.

-Maintain a good posture throughout the day: As you are driving in your car, standing in lines, watching television, playing video games and sitting at your desk, you could help tighten up your skin.
+Maintain a good posture throughout the day: As you are driving in your car, standing in lines, watching television, playing video games, and sitting at your desk, you could help tighten up your skin.
 You can do this by pulling your stomach muscles in and holding them for a couple of minutes.

 Try over-the-counter creams: Take in a good vitamin E supplement and apply vitamin E cream or oil twice a day in the problem areas.
 This will not give you immediate results, but will slowly tighten up the skin and prevent sagging.
-Skin is like elastic and it needs time to settle in.
+Skin is elastic and it needs time to settle in.
 The use of coconut oil, shea butter or glycerin has been shown to restore damaged skin so when you look for soaps, creams or lotions try to find ones that contain these two natural oils.

 Lose weight sooner rather than later: Don’t keep putting off your weight loss program.
-The older you are and the longer you have been overweight the less elastic and resilient your skin becomes and the more you need to stick stringently to the other guidelines here to prevent skin becoming too loose.
-The constant yo-yo dieting stretching and then loosening the skin will harm your skin’s elasticity too.
+The older you are and the longer you have been overweight the less elastic and resilient your skin becomes and the more you need to stick stringently to the other guidelines here to prevent skin from becoming too loose.
+The constant yo-yo dieting stretching and then loosening of the skin will harm your skin’s elasticity too.

-Avoid smoking: Cigarette smoke can also go a long way to preventing the kind of collagen break down that causes sagging skin.
+Avoid smoking: Cigarette smoke can also go a long way to preventing the kind of collagen breakdown that causes sagging skin.
 Smoke damages the microcapillaries in the skin as well as its ability to absorb creams with nutrients.

 Consider surgical options to remove sagging skin: Unless your excess skin is causing an actual medical problem (e.g. chafing that leads to skin infections), you need not consider surgery unless you choose to have it for your appearance’s sake.
 The surgery you are referring to is most likely a body lift, a cosmetic surgery procedure that lifts and tightens skin at various locations on the body.
 Abdominoplasty lifts and tightens just the stomach area.
-Botox might also be an option for you, if you are specifically looking to address sagging skin around your face.
-These are all serious operations and like other surgeries, pose serious risk of complications.
+Botox might also be an option for you if you are specifically looking to address sagging skin around your face.
+These are all serious operations and like other surgeries, pose a serious risk of complications.
 Insurance rarely covers these types of procedures.